Blocks and families for cyclotomic Hecke algebras: The exceptional irreducible complex reflection groups

 \end{px}\

-Let $W$ be an exceptional irreducible complex reflection group.
-Since we have the Rouquier blocks associated with all essential hyperplanes for $W$, we have created the function ``RouquierBlocks'' which calculates the Rouquier blocks of any cyclotomic Hecke algebra associated with $W$.
-Given a cyclotomic specialization $u_{\mathcal{C},j} \mapsto \zeta_{e_\mathcal{C}}^j x^{n_{\mathcal{C},j}}$, this function checks to which essential hyperplanes the $n_{\mathcal{C},j}$ belong and returns the blocks obtained as unions of the Rouquier blocks associated with these hyperplanes.
+Let $W$ be any exceptional irreducible complex reflection group.
+Now that we have the Rouquier blocks associated with no and each essential hyperplane for $W$, we can determine the Rouquier blocks of any cyclotomic Hecke algebra associated to $W$ with the use of Theorem $\ref{summary}$.
+We have also created the GAP functions \emph{RouquierBlocks} and \emph{DisplayRouquierBlocks} (corresponding to \emph{AllBlocks} and \emph{DisplayAllBlocks}) which, given a cyclotomic specialization $\phi: u_{\mathcal{C},j} \mapsto \zeta_{e_\mathcal{C}}^j q^{n_{\mathcal{C},j}}$, check to which essential hyperplanes the integers $n_{\mathcal{C},j}$ belong and, using the stored data, apply Theorem $\ref{summary}$ to return the Rouquier blocks of $\mathcal{H}_\phi$.
+We will give here an example of their use on $G_4$.

-The function ``RouquierBlocks'' along with the function ``DisplayRouquier Blocks'' (the first returns the characters' index in the list ``CharNames($W$)'', whereas the second returns their name) can be also found on my webpage.
-Before we give an example of their use, let us explain how we create a cyclotomic Hecke algebra in GAP with the use of the package CHEVIE (we copy here the relative part in the GAP manual, which can be found on J.Michel's webpage \emph{http://www.math.jussieu.fr/$\sim$jmichel}):